kevinlawler/kerf1/README.md

     KeRF> load 'myscript.kerf'
     KeRF> c
       33

+Scripts following the binary's name on the command line will be executed in order.

+    $ ./kerf myscript.kerf b.kerf c.kerf

 If a script named "startup.kerf" is present in Kerf's working directory, then it will be executed at startup.
 Scripts may be loaded from other scripts.